3.1 Which Transactions to Submit on PharmaNet

 All prescription medications dispensed in B.C. community pharmacies must be entered in PharmaNet, whether or not the product or patient is covered by PharmaCare.

-Recording all dispenses on PharmaNet ensures that
+Recording all dispenses in PharmaNet ensures that

-• A patient’s current medication history is available to authorized health care practitioners
+• A patient’s current medication history is available to authorized healthcare practitioners

-• Authorized health care practitioners can accurately identify potential drug-to-drug interactions and check for previous adverse effects from specific drugs
+• Authorized healthcare practitioners can accurately identify potential drug-to-drug interactions and check for previous adverse effects from specific drugs

 Claims for NRT products covered under the Smoking Cessation Program

->> For details, see the procedures included in Section 5.20—Smoking Cessation Program Policy.
+>> For details, refer to Section 5.20—Smoking Cessation Program Policy.

 Claims for clinical services

->> For details, see Section 8.4—Clinical Services Fees.
+>> For details, refer to Section 8.4—Clinical Services Fees

->> For details, see Section 8.10—Pharmacist Administration of Drugs and Vaccines.
+>> For details, refer to Section 8.10—Pharmacist Administration of Drugs and Vaccines

 Office-use medications (O-Meds)

-All O-Meds sold to clinics/practitioners by a community or hospital out-patient pharmacy must be transmitted on PharmaNet using the pharmacy’s unique ‘O-Med PHN’ and the corresponding keyword designated for that pharmacy.
+All O-Meds sold to clinics/practitioners by a community or hospital outpatient pharmacy must be transmitted in PharmaNet using the pharmacy’s unique O-Med PHN and the corresponding keyword designated for that pharmacy.

 O-Med PHNs